Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Where to Watch: Disney+

 DYK?
-Bruno (Leguizamo) was initially named 'Oscar,' but his name was changed to better fit the song lyrics, "We don't talk about Bruno-no-no-no-no." Additionally, a legal snag over several real-life Oscar Madrigals led the filmmakers to change it.
+Bruno (played by John Leguizamo) was initially named 'Oscar,' but his name was changed to better fit the song lyrics, "We don't talk about Bruno-no-no-no-no." A legal snag over several real-life Oscar Madrigals also led the filmmakers to change it.